tytydraco/yessleep/out/Clinical_Trial_87_Part_5.md

 **Their ignorance and arrogance are matched only by their cruelty and cupidity.**

-**They drown in the blood of your kind yet feel nothing.
-Such has forever been the nature of those who claw for power they neither deserve nor are suited for, anywhere life is to be found.**
+**They drown in the blood of your kind yet feel nothing.**

+**Such has forever been the nature of those who claw for power they neither deserve nor are suited for, anywhere life is to be found.**

 **Pitiful worms recklessly seeking cosmic power.**

 **You have seen the deaths, Pappy.
-An unholy specter, a sacrilegious mockery of our work.**
+An unholy specter, a sacrilegious mockery of Our work.**

 **Your fellow “subjects” died gruesomely because they were force fed the name of one of The Before.
-This artificial ritual is an abomination of the very nature we wrought.**
+This artificial ritual is an abomination of the very nature We wrought.**

 **Our names are the embodiment of power, the very essence of sacred knowledge.
 They are Ours to give, to pass on in part to the worthy.
 To know a name is to being inundated with a piece of Us.**

 **These poor souls were not chosen by The Before.
 They were unwitting sacrifices.**

 **To survive the passing, to grow into something more and be deified, the host must share the aspect with the Giver’s name.
-They must be characteristically bound, molded from the same clay, for each of the Before is the beginning image of all beings.**
+They must be characteristically bound, molded from the same clay, for each of The Before is the beginning image of all beings.**

-**This book they recklessly toy with is not holy text.**
+**This book they foolishly toy with is not holy text.**

 **It is a record of who We are, a collection of Our names.
 And the conduit by which We pass along Ourselves.**

-**A billion, a trillion, a quadrillion, numbers you cannot comprehend, share traits with one of Us.**
+**A billion, a trillion, a quadrillion, beings, measured in numbers you cannot fathom, share traits with one of Us.**

-**Among that endless grassland, when a civilization imagines divinity that strikes at the heart of the aspect of Us, we painstakingly choose a single, worthy stalk of grass to embody us.
+**Among that endless grassland, when a civilization imagines divinity that strikes at the heart of the aspect of Us, We painstakingly choose a single, worthy stalk of grass to embody Us.
 The personification of one of Us left behind, forever linked, a potent and dangerous bond.**

 **Those few chosen are given the book and permitted to discern a singular truth, for they shall find nothing but confusion, save the one name from whose bosom they sprang.**

 **That’s why those meddlers who first found the book on your planet did not die.
 They did not find a name unbefitting of them.
-Rather discovered a path back to the beginning, to the One with which who they aligned, for The Before are endless and all are born from Us.**
+Rather, they discovered a path back to the beginning, to the One with which who they aligned, for The Before are endless and all reaped from Us.**

 **These selfish interlopers found what I suppose they thought were “gods” that might be forced to give them untold power.
-Presumption fools.
+Presumptive simpletons.
 To discern Us is to call to Us, nothing more.**

 **We built the very fabric existence, weaving it from the nothingness, vomited light into the dark.
 Nothing binds Us.
-We might hear the whisper of our name from some errant mortal, but We throw away the unworthy.**
+We might hear the whisper of Our name from some errant mortal, but We throw away the unworthy.**

-**Your captors did not tell you of the fate of those of their lot who first called their names.
+**Your captors did not tell you of the fate of those of their lot who first called out the names.
 Tongues and eyes burned out.
 Heads eaten.
 Bodies left limbless.
 Each of The Before has Its own method to punish the impudent.**

 **And yet, what did they do in their lust, their greed, their careless pursuit of a power they could never possibly tether?**